Norfolk Board of Education: North Public School

 Due to a declining youth population in the Port Dover area, the school was officially closed on January 31, 2013.
 Compared to 2001, there are 1800 fewer children and young people living in the vicinity of Port Dover Public School.
 Academic programs in Valley Heights Secondary School and Delhi District Secondary School have been beefed up; hoping to attract former PDCS students to those schools.

+Port Ryerse School

-Port Ryerse SchoolPort Ryerse School is a defunct elementary school that was located in Port Ryerse.
+Port Ryerse School is a defunct elementary school that was located in Port Ryerse.
 The school operated from the year 1830 until the 1950s when it was finally closed by the Norfolk Board of Education due to funding issues.
 Both Caucasian and African-Canadian students were photographed attending the school in the year 1898.

 Simcoe Lions School

 The Simcoe Lions School was operated as a special elementary school for the mentally challenged by the Simcoe Lions Club from 1957 until the 1970s.

-Graduates from the Simcoe Lions School were denied most of their civil rights until the year 1988 when the mentally challenged people received the right to vote in municipal, provincial, and federal elections.
-Many great teachers and principals have inspired students to become members of the Norfolk Association for Community Living (NACL).
-While they spend their time and effort being members of this program, the former students have been known to perform simple tasks of labor at ABEL Enterprises in order to earn money.
-This encourages them to earn their own money instead of turning to their caregivers or the government for income.
-Some of the older students who once attended Simcoe Lions School are currently learning new life skills at a group home for the elderly.
-Prior to 2009, some graduates that were unfortunate enough to be in an institution saw what was supposed to be their "long care facility" shut down on April 1, 2009.
+South Public School

-South Public SchoolSouth Public School is also a defunct elementary school in Simcoe, Ontario, Canada.
+South Public School is also a defunct elementary school in Simcoe, Ontario, Canada.